Holistic Environmental Management Information Disclosure Based on the TCFD Framework, TNFD Framework Draft, etc.

 The roadmap to net zero, reduction of Scope1 and Scope2 emissions, and the investment are as follows.

-The details of the transition plan for natural capital and containers and packaging can be found in the Environmental Plan 2023.
+The details of the transition plans for natural capital and containers and packaging can be found in the Environmental Plan 2024.

 Metrics and Targets